EMILY THORBURN

 Neurologic Music Therapist

-She has supported clients across the lifespan: children, adolescents, adults, and older adults, addressing a wide range of needs including mental health, cognitive and physical functioning, language and communication, and physical and intellectual disability.
+Emily supports clients across the lifespan, addressing a wide range of needs including mental health, cognitive and physical functioning, language and communication, and physical and intellectual disability.
 Her person-centred, neurodiversity-affirming, and strengths-based approach draws on a diverse toolkit of instruments, technologies, and formats to create engaging, tailored music therapy sessions.
+Emily’s practice is grounded in the evidence base for music's power as a modality of therapeutic change.
+Whether fostering emotional connection, enhancing overall health, or supporting neuroplasticity, she works alongside clients to pursue their individual goals through music.

 Professional Credentials and Affiliations